Skip to content

 The lower bound (2) avoids the "whole pool to host one customer's empty env" cost shape - pools are sized so a typical concurrent workload of 2-4 active envs doesn't contend.

-The upper bound (9) is empirical - beyond 9 we've seen Traefik routing degrade and disk-IO contention show up under heavy AL compile load.
+The upper bound (9) is empirical - beyond 9 we've seen routing and disk-IO contention show up under heavy AL compile load.
 Could be tuned upward with bigger pool VM sizes; we've stayed conservative pre-launch.

 Pool lifecycle states